Cloudrexx/git-templates/README.md

 ## Installation
 `git clone https://github.com/Cloudrexx/git-templates.git ~/.git_template`

+After cloning the repository you should set your git templatedir:
+`git config --global init.templatedir '~/.git_template'`

 ## Update
 To update to the newest version of our templates simply execute `git pull` in `~/.git_template`.